-The SPARC applications will be reviewed by, and Grantees will be determined by the Selection Advisory Group (SAG), consisting of 7 experts from around the world.
-We are grateful for the participation of our SAG, and encourage you to read their biographies below.
-Note that Pfizer has no role in selection; only the Selection Advisory Committee will select applicants.
+The SPARC applications will be reviewed and evaluated by the SPARC Selection Advisory Group (SAG), which will recommend the finest applications to UICC based on a set of criteria defined in the SPARC application guidelines.
+7 experts from around the world are invited by UICC to join the SAG, which is renewed each two years.
+We are grateful for the participation of our SAG and encourage you to read their biographies below.
+Note that Pfizer has no role in the selection of applications.

 Dr. Cardoso is the Director of the Breast Unit of the Champalimaud Cancer Clinical in Lisbon, Portugal.
 Dr. Cardoso earned her medical degree at the University of Porto in Portugal and completed fellowships in the Translational Research Unit of the Jules Bordet Institute (IJB) in Brussels, Belgium, and the Department of Molecular and Cellular Oncology at MD Anderson Cancer Center in Houston, Texas.
 She then worked for 10 years as Assistant Professor at the Medical Oncology Clinic of the IJB where she was active in the Translational Research Unit and was responsible for phase II-III trials in breast cancer.
 She is board certified in medical oncology and internal medicine.
 She is actively involved in a number of phase I-III breast cancer clinical trials and served as the scientific director of the international research network TRANSBIG for 7 years.